 An excellent coder.
 A passionate cornet player.
 A father of three.
 Born and raised in scenic Iceland, Guðmundur Hreiðarsson never thought he was going to be a developer.
 For him, that always sounded a bit too geeky.

-But just five years after he finished his bachelor’s degree in maths, Guðmundur became the lead developer and co-founder of the fast-growing fintech, Spiir.
+But just five years after he finished his bachelor’s degree in maths, Guðmundur became Head of Development and co-founder of the fast-growing fintech, Spiir.
 Based on the technology behind Spiir, the co-founders launched a new product in 2018 called Nordic API Gateway.

 I sat down with Guðmundur to talk about technology, decision-making, work-life balance and everything in between.
 Let’s hear what he said.

 What do you like most about the technology at Nordic API Gateway?

 I think the most special thing about our technology is that we’re incredibly flexible.
 Instead of deciding to use one specific technology, we handpick the best from every technology to achieve the best results.
 When we hire new developers, we want them to own the gateway.
 It’s important for us that our employees take part in deciding what technology to use and how we’re going to solve different problems.
 When that’s said, it’s extremely important to be consistent.
 We don’t switch out our technologies every other day.

 Rumor has it, you have a degree in maths.
 How did you come to be a developer?